2lindell/advent/docs/source.txt

 		if the clam is not discovered and (the clam is in Beyond Troll Area or the trident is in Beyond Troll Area), now the pearl is elusive; [not coded in the original but sounds reasonable] say [M162]"Just as you reach the other side, the bridge buckles beneath the weight of the bear, which was still following you around.
 You scrabble desperately for support, but as the bridge collapses you stumble back and fall into the chasm.";
 		end the story.
+Instead of jumping in a room that contains the rickety bridge:
+	unless the rickety bridge is wrecked:
+		say [M96]"I respectfully suggest you go across the bridge instead of jumping.";
+	otherwise:
+		say [L21]"You didn't make it.";
+		end the story;
+		rule succeeds.

-The dead-bear is scenery with printed name "dead bear".
+The dead-bear is privately-named scenery with printed name "dead bear".
 Understand "dead/bear" as the dead-bear.
 Instead of attacking the dead-bear, say [M167]"For crying out loud, the poor thing is already dead!"

 [O33]A burly troll is a man in On_Sw_Side_Of_Chasm with description [ccr]"Trolls are close relatives with rocks and have skin as tough as that of a rhinoceros.".
 [D0]"A burly troll stands by the bridge and insists you throw him a treasure before you may cross."
 The troll can be placated.